thames river along greenway walking path

 Fanshawe Conservation Area

 Calling all trail runners!
 If you are tired of running on the unforgiving concrete surfaces of the roads and sidewalks, Fanshawe Conservation Area is the destination for you.
 With three different trail loops to choose from, runners can choose to stay on a smaller loop, or take on the twenty kilometre Fanshawe Lake trail that circles all the way around the Fanshawe Reservoir.
-This could be the perfect spot for a long training run for those with sights on a fall marathon.
+This could be the perfect spot for a long training run for runners with sights on a fall marathon.
 For a map of the park trails, please click here.

 Thames Valley Parkway